Iheb-Aouini/Minimal-Process-Scheduler/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
  Feel free to use, modify, and distribute it as per the terms of the license.